Although anyone - men, women, and children - can be assaulted, this fact sheet will focus on adult female victims of sexual assault.

 Social problems can sometimes arise following a sexual assault.
 A woman can experience problems in her marital relationship or in her friendships.
 Sometimes an assault survivor will be too anxious or depressed to want to participate in social activities.
 Many women report difficulty trusting others after the assault, so it can be difficult to develop new relationships.
 Performance at work and school can also be affected.

 Sexual problems can be among the most long-standing problems experienced by women who are the victims of sexual assault.
-Women can be afraid of and try to avoid any sexual activity; they may experience an overall decrease in sexual interest and desire.
+Women can be afraid of and try to avoid any sexual activity.
+Or, they may experience an overall decrease in sexual interest and desire.

 Substance abuse can sometimes become problematic for women who are the victims of assault.
-A large-scale study found that compared to non-victims, rape survivors were 3.4 times more likely to use marijuana, 6 times more likely to use cocaine, and 10 times more likely to use other major drugs.
+A large-scale study found that compared to non-victims, rape survivors were three to four times more likely to use marijuana, six times more likely to use cocaine, and ten times more likely to use other major drugs.
 Often, women will report that they use these substances to control other symptoms related to their assault.

 Posttraumatic Stress Disorder (PTSD) involves a pattern of symptoms that some individuals develop after experiencing a traumatic event such as sexual assault.
-Symptoms of PTSD include repeated thoughts of the assault; memories and nightmares; avoidance of thoughts, feelings, and situations related to the assault; and increased arousal (for example difficulty sleeping and concentrating, jumpiness, irritability).
-One study that examined PTSD symptoms among women who were raped found that 94% of women experienced these symptoms during the two weeks immediately following the rape.
-Nine months later, about 30% of the women were still reporting this pattern of symptoms.
-The National Women's Study reported that almost one-third of all rape victims develop PTSD sometime during their lives and 11% of rape victims currently suffer from the disorder.
+Symptoms of PTSD include repeated thoughts of the assault; memories and nightmares; avoidance of thoughts, feelings, and situations related to the assault; negative changes in thought and feelings; and increased arousal (for example difficulty sleeping and concentrating, jumpiness, irritability).
+One study that examined PTSD symptoms among women who were raped found that almost all (94 out of 100) women experienced these symptoms during the two weeks immediately following the rape.
+Nine months later, about 30 out of 100 of the women were still reporting this pattern of symptoms.
+The National Women's Study reported that almost one of every three all rape victims develop PTSD sometime during their lives.

-If you were sexually assaulted and are experiencing symptoms that are distressing to you, or symptoms that are interfering with your ability to live a fulfilling and productive life, we urge you to talk to a mental-health professional.
-Depending on the nature of the problems that you are having, a number of therapeutic techniques may be extremely helpful to you.
+If you were sexually assaulted and are experiencing symptoms that are distressing to you, or symptoms that are interfering with your ability to live a full life, we urge you to talk to a health care provider or mental health professional.
+Depending on the type of problems you are having, a number of therapies may be helpful to you.

 The treatment you receive will depend on the symptoms you are experiencing and will be tailored to your needs.
 Some therapies involve talking about and making sense of the assault in order to reduce the memories and pain associated with the assault.
 Attending therapy may also involve learning skills to cope with the symptoms associated with the assault.
 Finally, therapy can help survivors restore meaning to their lives.

-Unfortunately, sexual assault is fairly prevalent in our society today.
+Unfortunately, sexual assault is fairly common in our society today.
 Survivors of sexual assault can experience a wide variety of symptoms, but they do not have to suffer in silence.
-Mental-health professionals can offer a number of effective treatments tailored to the individual woman's needs.
+Mental health professionals can offer a number of effective treatments tailored to the individual woman's needs.
 We urge you to seek help today.